majordoobie/dotfile_mgr/README.md

 The fetch_dotfile.py script helps users who use their GitHub as a place to store their dotfiles.
 What I found with storing my dotfiles on GitHub is that I would often forget where each dotfile goes/came from.
-So it came a challenge to update my dotfile repo.
+So it became a challenge to update my dotfile repo.
 Additionally, when it came to pushing my configs onto a new system, I would forget where each file goes.
 Did they go in `~/` or did they go in common `~/.config/` folder?